CRL / JSTOR Print Archive Project

 Validation of JSTOR

 JSTOR materials are accepted into the repository based on their condition.
-Please consult our Validation Statement for an explanation.
+The CRL Validation Statement provides details on quality control and volume intergation criteria.

 Circulation of JSTOR Journals

 CRL lends journals from the JSTOR print archive to CRL libraries when the JSTOR electronic version does not meet the needs of a user.
 Users interested in borrowing JSTOR print journals may contact their library’s interlibrary loan office.
+The users local ILL department will make the arrangements with CRL's Access Services staff to deliver the volumes to the member library.
 A list of CRL members is available under Membership on this Web site.
-The users local ILL department will make the arrangements with CRL's Access Services staff to deliver the volumes to the user.
-To borrow for a special project, please contact JSTOR at (773) 955-4545 ext.267 or e-mail us at jstorarchive at crl dot edu.